adamreupert/fred2plot/README.md

 ## Installation
 All depending packages, needed to run those python scripts, are collected in the requirements.txt.
 To install them automatically just run the following command in your command line interface.
-Pip and Python (preferably pip3/Python3) has to be installed beforehand!
+Pip3 and Python3 has to be installed beforehand!

 ```
 cd fred2plot